alban-read/M1-MICRO-FORTH/README.md

     - Arrays of values are supported
 - Locals
     - A fixed sized 64 byte data block is available to every word.
-    - The LOCALS storage comes form a stack.
+    - The LOCALS storage comes from a stack.
     - There is an 8 item and 16 item VALUE view over the block.
     - The data is zero on entry to a word.
     - A FLAT word may share the LOCALS of its parent to provide accessor functions.